beshirs/Recipe-Generator-cs347/README.md

 - Share recipe links with others

 ## What We Learned
--Working on this project over the course of the term gave us hands-on experience with a variety of develoment tools and practices:
+- Working on this project over the course of the term gave us hands-on experience with a variety of develoment tools and practices:
--Docker
+- Docker
--MongoDB
+- MongoDB
--Node.js and Express
+- Node.js and Express
--React
+- React
--Jest Testing
+- Jest Testing
--Project Managemnt(Sprints/Status Reports)
+- Project Managemnt(Sprints/Status Reports)